Najjanakumbi - 2km off Entebbe Road

 • Warm jackets or sweaters can be put on during cold morning.

 • Pack enough drinking water, energy drinks and food.
 Once you’ve set off from the gorilla trekking centers, you have no place to get eats and drinks.
 Usually your lodge prepares lunch boxes.
 Gorillas also move frequently in the forest and it can take 30 minutes or more than 8 hours to locate them.
-We recommend tourists to speak to their guides at the start of the gorilla trek about their trekking capacity and fitness levels.
-Once you do that, you’ll be allocated to gorilla families that easy to reach and avoid disappointment.
+We recommend tourists to speak to their guides at the start of the gorilla trek about their trekking capacity and fitness levels. .

 • Hiking boots are very essential over steep mountainous terrain between 2400 to 4500 meters above sea level in Volcanoes National Park and Mgahinga Gorilla Park.
 In Bwindi mountains have thick vegetation.
 Boots should cover up your ankle borne; add on long wool stockings and guitars for protection since you go through deep muddy trenches, river and sharp thorny bushes can be harmful without protection.